Equicontinuous actions of semisimple groups: Monoid compactifications

 \begin{proof} The collection of isomorphism classes of monoid representations of $G$ with dense images forms a set; it could be described for example as a subset of the set of all norm closed subalgebras of $C_b(G)$.
 Pick one representative for each class and consider the product space of those, let $i$ be the diagonal morphism from $G$ to this product space and let $X$ be the closure of $i(G)$.
 The existence of $k$ follows immediately.
 The uniqueness of $k$ follows by the fact that $i(G)$ is dense in $X$, and the uniqueness of the pair $(i,X)$ is obvious.
 That $i(G)$ is open follows from the fact that $G^*$ is a factor of $X$. \end{proof}

 \begin{defn} The representation alluded to in Theorem ~\ref{universal} is called $\WAP(G)$. \end{defn}

-The representation $\WAP(G)$ was defined and studied by de-Leeuw and Glicksberg.
+The representation $\WAP(G)$ was defined and studied by de Leeuw and Glicksberg.
 Our presentation here is slightly different from theirs.

-\begin{rem} By the Gelfand--Neumark theory, compactifications of $G$ corresponds to point separating $*$-subalgebras of $C_b(G)$, where general $*$-subalgebras of the latter correspond to compactifications of (topological) quotients of $G$, and the Stone--\^Cech (the largest) compactification correspond to the full algebra $C_b(G)$.
-Among these, the monoid representations of $G$ correspond sub-algebras carrying an additional structure, and $\WAP(G)$ corresponds to the largest such algebra.
+\begin{rem} By the Gelfand--Neumark theory, compactifications of $G$ correspond to point separating $*$-subalgebras of $C_b(G)$, where general $*$-subalgebras of the latter correspond to compactifications of (topological) quotients of $G$, and the Stone--\v{C}ech (the largest) compactification correspond to the full algebra $C_b(G)$.
+Among these, the monoid representations of $G$ correspond to subalgebras carrying an additional structure, and $\WAP(G)$ corresponds to the largest such algebra.
 It can be shown that it is the algebra of weakly almost periodic functions on $G$, hence the notation.
 We will not elaborate on the point of view of almost periodic functions on $G$. \end{rem}

 \begin{defn} A group $G$ will be said to be {\it WAP-rigid} if $\WAP(G)\simeq G^*$. \end{defn}

 \begin{exam} If $G$ is compact then clearly $\WAP(G)=G=G^*$ and $G$ is WAP-rigid. \end{exam}

 The following theorem, which was proved first in \cite{veech} and \cite{EN} (for simple Lie groups), could be seen as a special case of Theorem~\ref{structure} below.
 For clarity we give a separate proof.